sandialabs/slycat/docs/source/manual/DAC_Manual/PushScripts.rst

 ^^^^^^^^^^^^^^^^^^^^

-If you are separated from the Slycat server by a proxy, or have not set up a security certificate, you will have to use the slycat.web.client proxy settings.
+If you are separated from the Slycat server by a proxy, or have not set up a security certificate, you will have to use the slypi proxy settings.
 The proxy settings are available using the flags:

 * ``--http-proxy``